NLGithubWP/tech-notebook/problem set 1 solution.md

 # Solutions of 5

-No, it's not correct for proposer to send accept to any majority set of accetpros.
-Proposer can only send accept request to those who has received previous prepare request.
+No, it's not correct for the proposer to send accept to any majority set of acceptors.
+Proposer can only send accept the request to those who have received previous prepare request.

-Because in phase2, acceptor can still accept proposal with small proposal number after it receives proposal with a bigger proposal number.
+Because in phase2, the acceptor can still accept a proposal with a small proposal number after it receives a proposal with a bigger proposal number.

 ![image-20220301192906568](imgs/image-20220301192906568.png)

 As shown in the graph.
-Assume it's correct for proposer to send accept to any majority set of accetpers.
+Assume it's correct for the proposer to send acceptance to any majority set of acceptors.

 - Stage1: Proposer 1 send prepare request to acceptor 1 and 2